 How do I find out what customers want?

-A: One way to find out what customers want is by analyzing product reviews written on Amazon or other review sites.
+A: One way to find out what customers want is by analyzing product feedbacks written on Amazon or other feedback sites.
 You should also collect customer feedback and carefully consider the suggestions they give you in order to determine which products are popular, so that your company can be more successful with those items.

 What are customers needs and wants?